310 Division Street: Modernizing shelter services to address community need

 • Assessment of lighting and fencing on the property

-It is important to remember: homelessness is a housing status; being homeless is not a crime nor does it mean people experiencing homelessness have or will commit crimes.
+It is important to remember: homelessness is a housing status - being homeless is not a crime nor does it mean people experiencing homelessness have or will commit crimes.
 Offering services to support people who are experiencing homelessness, people who are at risk of homelessness, or individuals who need help to live independently in the community does not mean crime will increase.

 It is important not to discriminate against service users by assuming they are responsible for all issues in the community moving forward.
 If a service user is responsible, they will be held accountable for their actions, as any other member of the community would be held accountable.